Azure/iotedge/edge-agent/README.md

-# Module Management Agent
+# Edge Agent
-This project contains the module management agent.
+This project contains the Edge Agent.

 ## Application Settings.

-The settings to run the MMA may be configured through the `appsettings.json` file or environment variables.
+The settings to run the Edge Agent may be configured through the `appsettings.json` file or environment variables.

 ### appsettings.json